syyunn/predict-anti-dumping/README.md

 http://www.intl-tradelaw.com/wp-content/uploads/2017/05/02-Timeline.pdf

 # Tips
-In case petition not found in the search results, check the connected case number.
-Since petitions are usually connected with multiple countries, you could find one there.
+In case petition not found in the search results, check the connected cases.
+Since petitions are usually connected with multiple countries, you could find one from one of those linked cases' search result.